Iksas/inky-frame/README.md

 ![Initial setup](docs/cropper_1.png)

-By default, the width and height options are set to the dimensions of the Pimoroni Inky Impression display.
+By default, the width and height options are set to the dimensions of the *Pimoroni Inky Impression* display.

-After the configuration, the script will open every image found in the source directory (and any of its subdirectories), and allow you to quickly edit it to the right size.
+After configuring, the script will open every image found in the source directory (and any of its subdirectories), and allow you to quickly edit it to the right size.

 Every image can be either **cropped** or **expanded**: